zakkor/hrf/README.md

 > Like `awk`, but for HTML _(sort of)_.

-Find HTML elements using (simplified!)
-CSS selectors and programmatically apply changes to them in any way you like, which makes large changes across your entire codebase a walk in the park.
+Find HTML elements using (simplified) CSS selectors and programmatically apply changes to them in any way you like, which makes large changes across your entire codebase a walk in the park.
 And there's no need to learn some arcane DSL - it's just JavaScript.

 [See the documentation page for `hawk`.](/hawk.md)